Plants that Repel Bees & Wasps

 - wormwood

 Basil is a popular plant in most herb gardens.
-When in bloom, the herb will attract honey bees.
-However, when not in bloom – insects do not seem to care for the scent of basil.
+When in bloom, the herbs attract honey bees.
+However, when not in bloom – many insects do not seem to care for the fragrance of basil.
+A natural pest repellent you can make use of it in your recipes too.

-Citronella is know for being a plant that repels mosquitos.
-However, the unique fragrance can also repel wasps and bees.
+Citronella is known for being a plant that repels mosquitos.
+However, the unique fragrance of this plant can also repel wasps and bees.

 Do not let get to the bloom stage – prune to prevent flowers.
 You can also use the essential oil from this plant to make some DIY citronella candles.

 Geraniums are not very attractive to bees.
 They have a strong scent that is off-putting to many insects.
-They also contain almost no pollen that would entice foragers.
+They also contain almost no pollen that would entice foraging bees.

-If you choose red geraniums, that is even better because bees see red as black.
-This dark color is not inviting to a foraging worker.
+If you choose red geraniums, that is even better because bees see flowers differently – red is seen as black.
+This dark color is not inviting to a bee.

 Geraniums are a tender annual in most locations but they can be grown very well in pots.
 Include them in your bee friendly landscape if you are particularly fond of the flower or foliage.
 They are a good choice for seating areas or walkways.